โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Katanning Airport (KNI), designated YKNG, operates as a vital regional aviation facility serving the town of Katanning in Western Australia's Great Southern region, positioned at coordinates -33.699ยฐS, 117.657ยฐE at an elevation of 932 feet above mean sea level approximately 10 kilometers southeast of Katanning's town center.
 This strategically important public aerodrome, officially opened on October 17, 1982, serves as an essential transportation hub for the Shire of Katanning while providing critical connectivity for rural communities throughout Western Australia's vast agricultural and mining regions where aviation represents the most reliable means of accessing emergency medical services, essential supplies, and connecting remote areas to urban centers across the state's challenging geographic landscape.
-The airport operates with dual runway infrastructure designed to accommodate diverse aircraft operations essential for regional Australia's aviation needs, featuring a primary sealed runway designated 07/25 measuring 1,500 by 23 meters alongside a secondary runway 13/31 measuring 900 by 18 meters, both constructed to provide reliable all-weather operations following a significant $650,000 government-funded upgrade completed in 2014.
+The airport operates with dual runway infrastructure specifically engineered to support diverse aircraft operations essential for regional Australia's aviation needs, featuring a primary sealed runway designated 07/25 measuring 1,500 by 23 meters alongside a secondary runway 13/31 measuring 900 by 18 meters, both constructed to provide reliable all-weather operations following a significant $650,000 government-funded upgrade completed in 2014.
 This comprehensive infrastructure enhancement sealed and widened the main runway to all-weather standards, dramatically improving safety and operational reliability by eliminating risks associated with wet or soft ground conditions that previously impacted aircraft operations during Western Australia's variable weather patterns.
 The upgraded runway infrastructure specifically benefits Royal Flying Doctor Service operations, emergency medical evacuations, and general aviation activities essential for supporting rural communities throughout this remote region.
 Terminal facilities remain purposefully basic and functional, reflecting the airport's role as a practical regional facility serving general aviation, emergency services, and essential transportation needs rather than commercial passenger operations.
 The compact facility provides essential aircraft operations support including basic passenger processing capabilities for charter flights, fundamental communication systems, and operational infrastructure necessary for the Katanning Aero Club activities and private aircraft operations typical of regional Western Australia airports.
 Basic amenities include minimal passenger waiting areas, essential services for aircraft operators, and operational support facilities designed to accommodate the Royal Flying Doctor Service, private charter operations, and emergency response activities that represent the airport's primary operational focus.
 The airport's strategic importance extends far beyond local transportation to serving as a critical component of Western Australia's rural aviation network, supporting essential services including Royal Flying Doctor Service emergency medical evacuations that provide life-saving healthcare access for communities across the Great Southern region where alternative transportation options remain limited by vast distances and geographic constraints.
 Regular operations encompass charter flights supporting local gold mining and agricultural industries, private aviation activities, emergency response operations, and maintaining vital connectivity for rural communities requiring access to urban medical facilities, business services, and government administration.
 Despite its modest infrastructure, Katanning Airport represents an indispensable transportation asset supporting economic development, emergency response capabilities, and quality of life for communities throughout Western Australia's Great Southern region, where reliable aviation services enable essential connectivity across one of the world's most geographically challenging but economically important agricultural and mining regions.

 ๐Ÿ”„ Connection Tips